-12. Earmark and Provide for special transportation and special handling assistance for the persons with disabilities and the elderly persons During & Post Disaster Phase 13.
+, 12.
+Earmark and Provide for special transportation and special handling assistance for the persons with disabilities and the elderly persons During & Post Disaster Phase 13.
 Set up independent toilets and bathing areas for women that are close to their residential area, with secured locks, adequate electricity/ light system, provision of water & sanitation facilities; 14.
 Create special living spaces, ramps, paths and walk ways for the elderly and persons with disabilities with adequate electricity & lighting arrangements 15.
 Develop special mechanism to provide specific assistance to the elderly persons and persons with disabilities catering to their specific needs 16.
 Provide for special transportation and special handling assistance for the persons with disabilities and the elderly persons 17.
 Create special living spaces, ramps, paths and walk ways for the elderly and persons with disabilities with adequate electricity & lighting arrangements 2.
-Pre - Disaster Phase NDMA & PDMAs: 1.
-Create a pool of pediatricians & paedriatic counselors and trauma counselors for children with similar arrangements for other segments of the VGs - DDMAs - Social Welfare & Special Education Departments - Health Departments - Human Rights Departments - Women Wash & Health 2.
-Train an extensive pool of persons (men & women) to technically assist and care for the persons with disabilities of all natures and the elderly Development Departments - Energy Departments - Relevant experts from the private Was 3.
-Design and impart Orientation Programs for effected community women, children and their assistants and assistants of the persons with disabilities and the elderly on how to maintain their respective hygiene and sanitation and basic healthy living standards sector, - District Management, and - Relevant credible Civil Society Organisations/ NGOs working in the field - Local Communities Representatives
+Pre - Disaster Phase NDMA & PDMAs: 2.
+Wash & Health Create a pool of pediatricians & paedriatic counselors and trauma counselors for children with similar arrangements for other segments of the VGs Train an extensive pool of persons (men & women) to technically assist and care for the persons with disabilities of all natures and the elderly Design and impart Orientation Programs for effected community women, children and their assistants and assistants of the persons with disabilities and the elderly on how to maintain their respective hygiene and sanitation and basic healthy living standards DDMAs Social Welfare & Special Education Departments Health Departments Human Rights Departments Women Development Departments Energy Departments Relevant experts from the private sector, District Management, and Relevant credible Civil Society Organisations/ NGOs working in the field dasic nealtny living standards - Local Communities Representatives

-Pre, During & Post Disaster Phase Make health & WASH facilities accessible for the VGs 5.
+Pre, During & Post Disaster Phase 4.
+Make health & WASH facilities accessible for the VGs 5.
 Ensuring access to lady doctors, psychological councilors, mobile health units catering to women's special needs 6.
 Establish mobile health/rehab/relief units catering to the needs of these two categories of VGs in DRR in particular 7.
 Orientation sessions on energy/ water conservation for the communities, esp. women During & Post Disaster Phase 2.
 Establish safe interim care arrangements unit for persons with disabilities and the children catering to the differential and special needs of girls & boys 3.
-With special attention to the persons with disabilities and older persons (men & women differently) create separate special toilets. and bathing areas catering to their special needs (ramps, wall handles etc) Pre - Disaster Phase 3.
-1. Develop а responsive relief distribution mechanism that ensures zero tolerance on exploitation Shelter, Food, & NFIs 2.
+With special attention to the persons with disabilities and older persons (men & women differently) create separate special toilets, and bathing areas catering to their special needs (ramps, wall handles etc) 3.
+Pre - Disaster Phase 1.
+Develop a responsive relief distribution mechanism that ensures zero tolerance on exploitation d, & NFIs 2.
 Special mechanism/ SOPs for providing relief assistance to the children headed households to be developed.
-3. Develop a responsive Code Conduct for ensuring independent & adequate access for the recipients to relief goods, food, & NFIs Pre, During & Post Disaster Phase 4.
-Arrangements for special nutritional needs of children with differential girls and boys needs should be made, with similar catering to the needs of pregnant women

-5. Similarly, special arrangements should be made for the households headed by elderly and persons with disabilities

-During & Post Disaster Phase

-- 6. Designated special shelter areas need to be constructed for persons with disabilities and older persons catering to their special needs including building of ramps - 7.
-Adequate responsive relief aid should be provided to cater for their special needs

-Under the supervision of NDMA & PDMAs:
+Shelter, Food, & NFls 3.
+Develop a responsive Code of Conduct for ensuring independent & adequate access for the recipients to relief goods, food, & NFIs Pre, During & Post Disaster Phase 4.
+Arrangements for special nutritional needs of children with differential girls and boys needs should be made, with similar catering to the needs of pregnant women 5.
+Similarly, special arrangements should be made for the households headed by elderly and persons with disabilities During & Post Disaster Phase 6.
+Designated special shelter areas need to be constructed for persons with disabilities and older persons catering to their special needs including building of ramps 7.
+Adequate responsive relief aid should be provided to cater for their special needs Under the supervision of NDMA & PDMAs: - DDMAs - Food Departments - Local Government & Community Development Departments - District Management - Social Welfare, Bait-ul-Maal & Special Education Departments - Human Rights Departments - Relevant experts from the private sector, and - Relevant credible Civil Society Organisations/ NGOs working in the field

-- DDMAs

-- Food Departments

-- Local Government & Community

-- Development Departments

-- District